DNLSalazar/nextjs-expo-solito/readme.md

 ## Steps to run

+In the root directory, run `yarn install` to install all dependencies.

 ### Running DB
 - Start docker (or docker desktop).
 - In the project root directory, run `yarn db` to run the DB container